Apamea niveivenosa

 Human Relevance

-Recognized as a pest of grain in interior North America.
+Recognized as a pest of grain crops in interior North America.
 The subterranean habit causes damage to cereal crops, though specific economic impact data is not available.

 Similar Taxa